When did the Brookwood Last Post Association start?

 Why was I unaware of the existence of the Brookwood Last Post Association?

 The Brookwood Last Post Association is one of the Surrey’s best kept secrets; most people living in the village of Brookwood don’t know it exists.
-It is a unique piece of history that has been running for over 75 years and deserves to continue in perpetuity in the same way as its older sister, the Last Post Association in Ypres does.
-You are crucial to that aim.
+It is a unique piece of history that has been running for over 80 years and deserves to continue in perpetuity in the same way as its older sister, the Last Post Association in Ypres does.

 Why do I often see the spelling of Ypres and Ieper?